For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

 The virtual offices that provide the best customizability and flexibility are:

 On the other hand, if you know exactly where you are and exactly what you want, having a wider variety of options or a strong ability to customize might not be necessary for you.
 This is especially true for businesses that are just getting started, that want one particular perk or benefit above all, or that value a tangential yet important factor like community.

 The virtual offices that provide the best specific services are:

-While any virtual office provider can technically provide services from anywhere, the more locations one has, the more accessible they will be–especially if you want to use their physical office space as well as their virtual services.
+While any virtual office provider can technically provide services from anywhere, the more locations one has, the more accessible it will be–especially if you want to use its physical office space as well as its virtual services.

 International presence or strategy also matters here.
 If you’re not in the US, or you want to grow your business internationally, having access to locations in other countries will be vital for you.